 2. Delivery Insurance: The Only Real Protection

-- How it works: You declare the actual value of your shipment, and are indemnified on this basis in the event of a claim.
+- How it works: You declare the actual value of your shipment, and you will be compensated on that basis in the event of a claim.

 - The advantage: Whether your package contains jewelry, artwork, or high-tech equipment, its value is truly protected (subject to conditions).